jpellman/brain-age-prediction/notes/articles.md

 * "Dynamic reconfiguration of structural and functional connectivity across core neurocognitive brain networks with development", Uddin et al., Journal of Neuroscience, 2011
 * "Development of functional and structural connectivity within the default mode network in young children", Supekar et al., Neuroimage, 2010
 * "Development of Large-Scale Functional Brain Networks in Children", Supekar et al, PLoS Biology, 2009
-* "Tracking the Brain’s Functional Coupling Dynamics over Development", Huthison & Morton, Journal of Neuroscience, 2015
+* "Tracking the Brain’s Functional Coupling Dynamics over Development", Hutchison & Morton, Journal of Neuroscience, 2015
+* Allen et al 2014

 * "Normative development of ventral striatal resting state connectivity in humans",Fareri et al, Neuroimage, 2015
 * "Structural and Functional Rich Club Organization of the Brain in Children and Adults", Grayson et al, PLoS One, 2014